edgelesssys/constellation/docs/docs/getting-started/mini-constellation.md

 ## Prerequisites

 * [Constellation CLI](./install.md#install-the-constellation-cli)
-* A x86-64 CPU with at least 4 cores
+* An x86-64 CPU with at least 4 cores
   * Recommended are 6 cores or more
 * Hardware virtualization enabled in the BIOS/UEFI (often referred to as Intel VT-x or AMD-V/SVM)
 * At least 4 GB RAM
   * Recommend are 6 GB or more
 * 20 GB of free disk space
-* a Linux operating system
+* A Linux operating system
 * [KVM kernel module](https://www.linux-kvm.org/page/Main_Page) enabled
 * [Docker](https://docs.docker.com/engine/install/)
 * [xsltproc](https://gitlab.gnome.org/GNOME/libxslt/-/wikis/home)